Nadjib4869/Mytours/README.md

 # Tours web App (RESTful API + Pug Template Engine)

 This project is a tours web app.
 It was built using Node.js, Express, MongoDB, Mongoose and Pug.
-The API allows users to create, read, update, and delete tours, users, and reviews.
+The API allows users to create, read, update, and delete tours, users, reviews and bookings.
 It also allows users to sign up, log in, and log out.

 ## Features :